Physics for Life Sciences II (PHYS*1070)

 - Problems and review

-The Handbook contains the eight Study Guide modules (SG 1 to 8) for this course - (please see above).
-These eight modules cover the entire course and are designed so that you need never actually attend a lecture if you follow their advice scrupulously).
+The Study Guide (SG) contains the eight modules (Study Guides 1 to 8) for this course, which are summarized in this outline.
+These ten modules cover the entire course and are designed so that you need never actually join a lecture if you follow their advice scrupulously.
+You must however complete labs.
 Each module provides you with:

 - a brief introductory discussion of what the module is about,